-Head north an hour on Saturday for Light Up Kaslo for a parade, Christmas Faire, bonfire, music, and visit by Santa.
+Head north an hour the following weekend on Saturday, December 7 for Light Up Kaslo for a parade, Christmas Faire, bonfire, music, and visit by Santa.
 Last year there was a cool kids’ scavenger hunt that involved many of the businesses around historic downtown Kaslo as well as other kids’ activities.
 The 32nd annual pantomime at Nelson’s Capital Theatre, Archie in Nelsondale, also promises to be an entertaining and family-friendly live theater experience, with performances happening Friday, Saturday, and Sunday nights during the Winter Kickoff Carnival.

 Finally, a trip to Nelson and Kaslo wouldn’t be complete without a soak in the mineral-rich waters at Ainsworth Hot Springs Resort.
 Don’t forget your hiking boots for a walk on one of the trails around Nelson and Kaslo too.
 There are plenty of diverse lodging options in this corner of the Kootenays, but consider a central downtown option, like the historic Hume Hotel in Nelson, so that you can get around easily on foot or bike.
 Winterkickoff.com